 Discussion Source Disclosures SASB The Sustainability Accounting Standards Board (SASB) categorizes Avery Dennison within the primary industry of Containers & Packaging under its Sustainable Industry Classification System (SICS).
 SASB also categorizes Avery Dennison within secondary industries of Apparel, Accessories & Footwear and Chemicals.
 We report relevant indicators across all three of these sector standards.
 GRI We published sustainability reports beginning in 2008 (moving to annual reporting with our first integrated financial and sustainability report for 2019) and have reported in accordance with or in reference to GRI since 2010.
 In 2020, we transitioned from reporting GRI indexing in our Integrated Report to reporting in this ESG Download.
-CDP We have responded to CDP Climate since 2010, and CDP Water and CDP Forests since 2015 and 2016, respectively.
-For 2022, the most recently rated year, we were rated A- for Climate and B for Forests and Water.
-Our most recent Supplier Engagement Rating is from 2021, and we were rated A. In 2021, we became a CDP Supply Chain member.
-CDP Responses Science-Based Targets Our approach is based on the 3% solution developed by the World Wildlife Fund, CDP and McKinsey & Company.
-In October 2021, our GHG emission reduction targets were approved by the SBTi.
+We have responded to CDP Climate since 2010, and CDP Water and CDP Forests since 2015 and 2016, respectively.
+For 2022, the most recently rated year, we were rated 'A-' for Climate and 'B' for Forests and Water.
+CDP Responses CDP In 2021, we became a CDP Supply Chain member.
+In 2022, we received an 'A' Supplier Engagement Rating, earning a place on CDP's 2022 Supplier Engagement Leaderboard.
+Supplier Engagement Leaderboard Science-Based Targets Our approach is based on the 3% solution developed by the World Wildlife Fund, CDP and McKinsey & Company.
+In October 2021, our 2030 GHG emission reduction targets were approved by the SBTi.
 2030 Targets UN Global Compact In November 2020, we joined the UN Global Compact and first disclosed our progress on our annual commitments in November 2021.
-Annual Reporting Sustainable Development Goals In November 2020, we made commitments to the UN Sustainable Development Goals and subsequently aligned our most material sustainability topics to focus within these 17 goals.
-SDG Alignment Sustainable Apparel Coalition Our Solutions Group has been a member of the Sustainable Apparel Coalition since 2012, and we conduct HIGG FEM audits and Facility Social and Labor Module (FSLM) audits of our Solutions Group manufacturing facilities.
+Annual Reporting Sustainable Development Goals In November 2020, we made commitments to the UN Sustainable Development Goals.
+Subsequently, we aligned our most material sustainability topics and our 2025 and 2030 sustainability goals to these 17 goals.
+SDG Alignment to 2025 Goals SDG Alignment to 2030 Goals Sustainable Apparel Coalition Our Solutions Group has been a member of the Sustainable Apparel Coalition since 2012, and we conduct HIGG FEM audits and Facility Social and Labor Module (FSLM) audits of our Solutions Group manufacturing facilities.
 These audits are accessible in the HIGG index available to SAC members.
-HIGG Index
+HIGG Index HIGG Responses